Consumer

 Program Value Information

-This document provides information regarding the prevention of drug and alcohol abuse, standards of conduct, institutional sanctions, counseling information, health risks, state sanctions, as well as federal sanctions.
-Read More
+We provide information regarding the prevention of drug and alcohol abuse, standards of conduct, institutional sanctions, counseling information, health risks, state sanctions, as well as federal sanctions.

 Annual Security Report – Cleary Act

-This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by L’esprit Academy, Inc.; and on public property within, or immediately adjacent to and accessible from, the campus.
-The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, Drug & Alcohol Abuse Prevention Program, and other matters.
-Read More
+This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by L’esprit Academy, Inc. and on public property within, or immediately adjacent to and accessible from, the campus.
+The report also includes institutional policies concerning campus security, such as our sexual assault policy, drug and alcohol abuse prevention program, and other matters.

 Student Support Services

-A list of crisis hotlines and student support services is provided in the Student Catalog, but additional information can be found on the Michigan Department of Community Health Website.
+A list of crisis hotlines and student support services is provided in the Student Catalog (click here to view), but additional information can be found on the Michigan Department of Community Health Website.

 Concerns, Issues or Complaints:

 Anyone can bring a concern to the institution’s attention.
 A concern, issue or question is not a formal complaint but an effort to show something is a matter of interest or importance to someone, requiring clarification, special attention, or adjustment by the institution.
-A student issue form is available at the front desk, administrative or educator office, or download the form here: Student Issue Form
+A student issue form is available at the front desk, administrative or educator office.
+You can also download the student issue form here.

 Anyone, student, teacher or interested party may file a complaint against the school.
 The complaint must be in writing to the school owner or directors.
-A complaint form is available at the front desk or download the form here: Complaint Form
+A complaint form is available at the front desk at both our campus locations.
+You can also click here to download the complaint form.

 The complainant must outline the allegation or nature of complaint in detail.
 A school representative will meet with the complainant within 10 days of receipt of the written complaint.
-If the problem cannot be resolved after initial evaluation, the complaint will be forwarded to the school’s complaint committee, which is comprised of three members from the school (owner, directors, administrators, or instructors), public or student body.
+If the problem cannot be resolved after initial evaluation, the complaint will be forwarded to the school’s complaint committee, which is comprised of three members from the school (owner, directors, administrators, or instructors), members of the public, or members of the student body.
 The committee will meet within 21 days of receipt of complaint to review the allegations.

-If additional information is required of the complainant, the committee will make that request in writing outlining the need.
-If the review was complete by the committee, the group will act upon the allegations with an appropriate, agreed upon solution.
+If additional information is required of the complainant, the committee will outline their need in a written request.
+If the committee completes the review, the group will act upon the allegations with an appropriate, agreed-upon solution.

-A letter to the complainant will be sent within 15 days of the review that outlines the actions taken to rectify the situation, or information to show the allegations were false.
+A letter to the complainant will be sent within 15 days of the review that outlines the actions taken to rectify the situation, or information to show the allegations were false or incorrect.
 If the complainant wishes to pursue the matter further, contact the agencies below.

 The school license is enforced by: